aspose-words/Aspose.Words-Products/words/python/_index.md

 # Use a DocumentBuilder instance to add content to the document
 builder = aw.DocumentBuilder(doc)

-# Write a new paragraph to the document
+# Add a paragraph to the document
 builder.writeln("Hello World!")

 # Save the result as a PDF document.
-The output format is determined by the file extension.
+The output format is determined by the file extension
 doc.save("Output.pdf")
 </code>
 </pre>

 <h2 class="h2title">Convert a Word document in Python</h2>

-You can easily convert files from one format to another, extract text from documents.
-The following code sample shows how to convert Word to PDF in Python:
+You can easily convert files from one format to another.
+Do you know how to extract text from Word documents via Python?
+The following code sample shows how to do it with a single line of code by converting DOCX to HTML (or TXT):

 <pre>
 <code class="python">
 import aspose.words as aw

-# Load the document from the local drive
+# Load a document from the local drive
 doc = aw.Document("Input.docx")

-# Save the document to PDF format
+# Save the output as hypertext
-doc.save("Output.pdf")
+doc.save("Output.html")
 </code>
 </pre>

-{{< /blocks/products/pf/tab-content >}}

 {{< blocks/products/pf/support-learning-resources >}}
 {{< blocks/products/pf/slr-tab tabTitle="Learning Resources" tabId="resources" >}}
-{{< blocks/products/pf/slr-element name="Documentation" href="https://docs.aspose.com/words/net/" >}}
+{{< blocks/products/pf/slr-element name="Documentation" href="https://docs.aspose.com/words/python/" >}}
 {{< blocks/products/pf/slr-element name="Source Code" href="https://github.com/aspose-words/Aspose.Words-for-Python-via-.NET" >}}
 {{< blocks/products/pf/slr-element name="API References" href="https://apireference.aspose.com/words/net" >}}
 {{< blocks/products/pf/slr-element name="Tutorial Videos" href="https://www.youtube.com/user/asposevideo" >}}